prosopo/ink_generate_metadata/README.md

 The dapp contract cross contract calls the protocol contract.
-The dapp contract uses the references protocol via `path`.
+The dapp contract references protocol via `path`.

 To test the cross contract build, run the following: